The TOEIC® Test is a reliable and valid measurement tool that measures proficiency in international business English.

 The Common European Framework of Reference (CEFR), published in 2001 (Council of Europe), sets clear standards for evaluating outcomes in an internationally comparable manner.
 It describes both knowledge and skills in positive can do statements (DOC file)

-See also “Examinee Handbook” (useful information for Candidates, PDF file)
+See also “Examinee Handbook” (useful information for Candidates, PDF file); the structure of the exam will be a little different from October 2018.

 For further details: firstname.lastname@example.org